100 Dubai Facts You Probably Haven’t Heard Before. From the Interesting to the Fun to the Strange

 Dubai also has Christian, Hindu, Buddhist and other religious communities residing in the city.
 Expatriates and visitors are allowed to follow their own religion without repercussions.

-Although Arabic is the official language of the UAE, English is the most spoken language in Dubai.
+Although Arabic is the official language of Dubai and the UAE, English is the most spoken language in Dubai.

 You will also find a lot of residents who speak Hindi, Urdu, Persian, Bengali, Tamil, Chinese, and Malayalam, in addition to many other languages.

-Although frequently described as a city, a province or even as a country, Dubai is not a country.
+Although frequently described as a province or even as a country, Dubai is not a country, but a city.